 So surely what we are we saying is that the LXP can successfully replace the old LMS?

 Not so fast.
-The key difference between the LXP and LMS is that the LXP focuses on putting learning experience first, whereas the LMS is based upon learning management.
+The key difference between the LXP vs LMS is that the LXP focuses on putting learning experience first, whereas the LMS is based upon learning management.
 But remember, there are times when we do still need formal learning management.
-Compliance training isn’t going away anytime soon.
+Formal compliance training isn’t going away anytime soon.

-This only makes that painstaking decision between LXP and LMS more difficult.
+This only makes that painstaking decision between LXP vs LMS more difficult.

 But what if you didn’t have to decide?
 What if you could have a learning technology that was built upon the foundations of the traditional LMS and then integrated the enhanced capabilities of the LXP?

-However, there’s no escaping that all-important compliance training.
+However, there’s no escaping that all-important mandatory compliance training.
 You’ll therefore also want to incorporate formal learning pathways into your strategy, which is where the LMS comes in.
 While Thinqi incorporates the key features of the LXP and its xAPI abilities, it does so without compromising on the formal delivery and tracking associated with the LMS.
-By integrating the two, the result is that you can successfully engage learners beyond mandatory compliance training, yet are still able to measure and manage formal learning activities linked to unique organisational goals.
+By integrating the two, the result is that you can successfully boost employee engagement beyond mandatory compliance training, yet you're still able to measure and manage formal learning activities linked to unique organisational goals.

-It’s a real, proven solution that’s perfectly suited to modern learning.
+It’s a real, proven solution that’s perfectly suited to modern, personalised learning.

 Choosing between the LMS and LXP doesn’t have to be a headache.
 As we’ve proven, with an integrated system like Thinqi, it needn’t even be a choice.
 Josh Bersin states that “the trend is clear: integrated learning platforms are here”, and it’s easy to see why.
 Why have a fragmented, substandard learning experience when you can have the best of both worlds?